×

 We asked expats in Santa Tecla what banks they use and there advice about banking.
 They advised:

 "Before retiring in Santa Tecla, expats should know that Spanish is the official language, so learning it would be beneficial.
 The cost of living is relatively low compared to many Western countries, but it's important to have a reliable income source or savings.
 Healthcare facilities are available, but they may not be up to the standards of those in more developed countries.
 Expats should also be aware that while Santa Tecla is considered one of the safer cities in El Salvador, crime can still be an issue, so it's important to take safety precautions.
 The climate is tropical and warm year-round, which may be a significant change for those from temperate climates.
 Understanding the local culture and customs is also crucial to integrate into the community.
 The local cuisine is a mix of indigenous and Spanish influences, with corn being a staple food.
 Expats should also be aware of the visa and residency requirements in El Salvador.
 It's recommended to hire a local attorney to help navigate the legal process.
-Lastly, it's important to note that while the city offers many amenities, it may lack certain comforts and conveniences that one might be accustomed to in their home country," wrote a member in Santa Tecla.
+Lastly, it's important to note that while the city offers many amenities, it may lack certain comforts and conveniences that one might be accustomed to in their home country," said one expat who made the move to Santa Tecla.

 What do expats in Santa Tecla appreciate most about the local culture?